Sugi no Osugi

 Sugi no Osugi (杉の大スギ), also known as "Osugi-san" by locals, is the world's tallest Japanese Cedar (Cryptomeria japonica) and is said to be over 3000 years old.
-It is located in Ōtoyo, Kōchi, Japan within the grounds of Yasaka Jinja.
+It is located within the grounds of Yasaka Jinja in Ōtoyo, Kōchi Prefecture on Shikoku island in Japan.

 General description

 Sugi no Osugi actually consists of two separate trees, “Minami Osugi” (“South Giant Cedar”), and “Kita Osugi” (“North Giant Cedar”) merged at the roots.
 As such it is sometimes collectively referred to as “Meoto Sugi” (“Wedded Cedar”).
 Minami Osugi's circumference is about 20 m at the base with a height of 60 m, Kita Osugi has a circumference of about 16.5 m and is approximately 57 m tall.
 Based upon legends of its planting by Susanoo-no-Mikoto, Sugi no Osugi's estimated age is said to be over 3000 years old.